Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

  *  List :
      - to contain any & all kinds of datatypes
-     - ordered and mutable kind
+     - ordered , mutable , indexed kind
      - has indexing just like strings
      - values can be changed in list using indexing
      - list.sort()    -> sorting in ascending order, can't be stored in different variable